Alibaba buys out SunArt hypermarket chain in China | DW | 19.10.2020

-Chinese e-commerce giant Alibaba announced on Monday the $3.6 billion (€3 billion) purchase of a controlling stake in SunArt, the affiliate of French shopping giant Auchan in mainland China.
+Chinese e-commerce giant Alibaba has announced the $3.6 billion (€3 billion) purchase of a controlling stake in SunArt, the affiliate of French shopping giant Auchan in mainland China.

 With the purchase, Alibaba is set to take a 72% holding in the company.
 This will help tighten Alibaba's grip on China's vast but still growing e-commerce sector.

-"Sun Art has made significant progress in the digital transformation," Alibaba said in a statement Monday announcing its $3.6 billion investment.
+"Sun Art has made significant progress in the digital transformation," Alibaba said in a statement Monday announcing its investment.

 The supermarket chain has since been "leveraging resources and technology from the Alibaba ecosystem."